furkanalptokac/adoptation/README.md

 # adoptation
-Adoptation is a pet adoption social platform and also my final year project which is still under development.
+Adoptation is a pet adoption social platform and also my final year project.

 ## Getting Started